fbpx

-That was an interesting expression I heard a financial pundit make once, about a short-lived rebound in the markets, during a severe down turn, and it is true, was yesterday a recovery?
-I have no idea, will it continue?
+That was an interesting expression I heard a financial pundit make once, about a short-lived rebound in the markets, during a severe downturn.
+It is true, was yesterday a recovery?
+I have no idea.
+Will it continue?
 Ask me tomorrow.
 As the Canadian Capitalist said in a very eloquent statement (which I will shamelessly steal):

 If you panicked during yesterday’s sell-off, you should take a hard look at your asset allocation and see if you are taking on more risk than you can stomach.
 There is nothing worse than selling in a panic and locking in your losses.